Dr. Jennifer M. Miller

 Her graduate research examined ostrich eggshell (OES) beads as a window into Stone Age human relationships, and her dissertation (Variability in Ostrich Eggshell Beads from the Middle and Later Stone Age of Africa) is the largest existing study of OES ornaments.
 In addition to her own project, Jennifer is also a collaborator on larger research teams working in Kenya, Malawi, and South Africa.

-As a postdoctoral project, Jennifer will lead excavations at Panga ya Saidi cave in Kenya.
+As a postdoctoral project, Jennifer will lead investigations into Panga ya Saidi cave in Kenya.
 The site is a massive cave complex, with a long history of human activity that spans an important time in the evolution of our species.
-In her two-year position Jennifer will explore the spatial and temporal components of Panga ya Saidi's occupations, ultimately seeking to place the finds within a regional context to provide a better understanding of human evolution.
+In her position Jennifer will explore the spatial and temporal components of Panga ya Saidi's occupations, ultimately seeking to place the finds within a regional context to provide a better understanding of human evolution.

 Werner, J.J.,and Miller, J.M.
 (2018) Distinguishing Stone Age Drilling Techniques on Ostrich Eggshell Beads: An Experimental Approach.
 Journal of Archaeological Science: Reports 22:108-114.